 After the takeover, Wagner Manufacturing probably produced the Sidney line of cookware in the former Sidney Hollow Ware foundry.
 This, unfortunately, leads to misidentification between the two makers.

 Sidney Cast Iron by the Wagner Manufacturing Company.

 Today cast-iron cookware made under the ownership of Wagner is often referred to as Wagner Made Sidney cast iron.
 The logo may have changed slightly.
 Keeping the simple wording Sidney.
 However, the logo took on a Wagner cast iron skillet characteristic.
 Being in straight block-lettering instead of the script stylizing.

 Bringing an end to what we know as Sidney Hollow Ware under the leadership of Phillip Smith.
 To learn how to identify Sidney Hollowware cast iron here.

 Wapak Hollow Ware also has a fascinating history.
 And you can read all about it here.

 Smith wanted his Sidney Hollowware back.

-However, Smith did not restart the foundry and in 1907 he retired from the business.
-Unfortunately this was due to health reasons.
-Smith and his wife traveled and continued to contribute to the community until his death in 1914.
+However, Smith did not restart the foundry, and in 1907 he retired from the business.
+Unfortunately, this was due to health reasons.
+Smith and his wife traveled continued to contribute to the community until his passing in 1914.